 Nicholas shared a photo of his childhood friend Mike, who is homeless and lives in a park.
 He asked the audience to realize that Mike was once a charismatic child who seemed to have a bright future.

 A particularly moving photo of an elderly Dee Knapp kneeling at the graves of 4 of her 5 children – all of whom Nicholas knew – illustrate the dramatic divergence in outcomes.
 Two died in tragic accidents.
 Two others died from complications from drug abuse.
 The remaining child suffers from HIV and hepatitis.

 Sheryl shared a more hopeful Oregon story.
 In Ashland, a talented high school senior wasn’t planning to go to college because her working class family couldn’t afford it.
 Neither of her parents had been to college.
 But a teacher insisted the student apply.
 Because of the teacher’s intervention, she received a scholarship to study journalism at the University of Oregon.
 Her name?
 Anne Curry, former anchor for the Today show on NBC.

 Nicholas and Sheryl ask those gathered to consider social interventions to help those in need, especially the very young, who didn’t choose the circumstances of their births.
 Help them with early childhood education and universal healthcare.
 Help their parents with vocational training and drug treatment programs and everyone will benefit.

-Oregon Community Foundation explores the opportunity gap in Oregon in our series of Tracking Oregon’s Progress (TOP) Reports, issued in 2017 and 2018.
-The soon-to-be released 2020 edition examines differences in opportunities among Oregon communities.
+Oregon Community Foundation explores the opportunity gap in Oregon in our series of Tracking Oregon’s Progress (TOP) Reports.
+The 2020 edition, "Cornertones: Economic Mobility and Belonging in Oregon" examines differences in opportunities among Oregon communities.
 Adopting the opportunity gap lens provides an organizing framework for our existing work and a focus for new programs and initiatives going forward.
-Sign up to be among the first to get the 2020 TOP Report.